 Before the first IEP meeting, families are required to get a proof of disability from a specialist.
 For me, I would visit my low vision specialist who would certify that I had low vision and required large print in the classroom.
 This has to be recertified on an annual basis.

-I had never heard of the term assistive technology until I was in high school, and now I’m studying it at college (read more about that here).
+I had never heard of the term assistive technology until I was in high school, and now I’m studying it at college.
 The legal definition of assistive technology is “Any item, piece of equipment or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of children with disabilities.”
-Assistive technology is so important because it helps students succeed inside and outside the classroom, and can make a huge difference in the learning environment.
+Assistive technology is so important because it helps students succeed inside and outside the classroom.
 My IEP did not mention any specific types of assistive technology, because I was constantly checking out new devices and learning all I could.

 Occupational therapy (OT)